mkelp/mkelp.github.io/research.md

 <figure>
 <img src="/assets/img/onlineNN.png" alt="online NN fig">
-<figcaption>Simulation of surface ozone by different ML solvers in GEOS-Chem.
+<figcaption>Simulation of surface ozone by different ML solvers implemented within GEOS-Chem.
 The left and middle panels show absolute and fractional errors at the end of a 31-day July 2017 simulation relative to the reference simulation using the standard GEOS-Chem solver.
 The right panel shows the temporal evolution of the global hourly root-mean-square error (RMSE) over the 31-day period.
 The mean RMSE for the last 10 days of July is given inset.</figcaption>
 </figure>

 <br />